 Planning for Prevention Primer

-Our Prevention Consultant works alongside a number of Windham County Substance Abuse Prevention Coalitions and the Windham Regional Commission, and together they created the Planning for Prevention Primer.
-The Primer serves as a reference document for towns as they revise and rewrite their town plans, and provides particular guidance and information on how to incorporate language around substance abuse prevention and the principles and practices of healthy community design.
+Our staff works alongside a number of Windham County Substance Abuse Prevention Coalitions and the Windham Regional Commission, and together they created the Planning for Prevention Primer.
+The primer serves as a reference document for towns as they revise and rewrite their town plans, and provides particular guidance and information on how to incorporate language around substance abuse prevention and the principles and practices of healthy community design.

 What does 3-4-50 mean?